Where is Camp Riverwood?

-Without knowing what COVID-19 will look like in Summer, 2022, we are currently planning on offering Optional Specialty Swim Programs off-site, at a private pool.
-The pools at Petticoat Creek Conservation Area, while closed in 2021, are shared spaces with the public.
-At this time, we are unsure if the Petticoat Creek Pool will be open in Summer 2022.
+We are currently offering Optional Specialty Swim Programs (recreational and instructional) off-site, at Bucklers Aquatics.
+At this time, Petticoat Creek Pools will be closed in Summer 2024.
 We will continue to offer onsite water activities and water play as part of all our camp programs throughout the week.

 Are campers always supervised?

 Counsellors are always with their campers.
 Younger campers are escorted to their units from the bus, and accompanied to the washroom.
 Counsellors assist campers with changing, hand sanitizing, organization of belongings and sunscreen application.
 Counsellors also ensure that campers are staying hydrated and are eating their lunches and snacks.
 Counsellors participate with their campers in all activities no matter the campers’ age.

 How do you deal with sun safety at camp?

 We encourage parents, campers, and staff to be ‘Sun Smart’.
 Sun hats are a must every day, and a large emphasis is placed on keeping cool and hydrated throughout the day particularly during hot days.
 We make use of effective sun screen routines as part of the camp day.
 Parents should apply sunscreen prior to departure for camp each morning, and counsellors will assist and supervise campers to reapply their sunscreen lotions at least 2 times throughout the day (once in the morning and once in the afternoon).

 How do you help a camper who is not coming with any friends to camp?